-Theodor Herzl was the founder of modern Zionism.
-While it has the appearance of a legend, Herzl himself recorded the fact that he planted a cypress tree on his visit to Motza, located outside Jerusalem (“Jerusalem Visit,” Sefer HaYamim Shel Herzl, Nov.
-1898).
-The author of this article states that this version of the tale is based on “Herzl’s Cypress,” by Eliezer Shmuelit (Sefer HaMoadim 5, 446).
+While it has the appearance of a legend, modern Zionism founder Theodor Herzl himself recorded the fact that he planted a cypress tree on his visit to Motza, located outside Jerusalem.
 Reprinted with permission from The Jewish Holidays: A Journey Through History (Jason Aronson).

 Most everyone knows that the holiday of Tu Bishvat is associated with the planting of trees in Israel.
 Throughout the centuries, trees have been planted in Israel on as a celebration of the special qualities of the land, as well as its connection to the Jewish people.
 Prior to the scorching of the land by Roman legions following the Judean revolts over 1,800 years ago, Israel was adorned with lush forests and bountiful produce.

-In the latter half of the 19th century, when the Turks ruled the land, the first waves of Zionist immigrants began to arrive.
+In the latter half of the 19th century, when the Ottoman Turks ruled the land, the first waves of Zionist immigrants began to arrive.
 Their objective was to develop the land and restore it to its former splendor.
 When Tu Bishvat arrived, they would gather together and mark the day with tree-planting ceremonies.
 Soon, clusters of young saplings were transformed into forests.
-Each forest that was planted brought the dream of a Jewish State a little closer — a dream that seemed distant while the land was under the harsh rule of the anti-Zionist Turks.
+Each forest that was planted brought the dream of a Jewish state a little closer — a dream that seemed distant while the land was under the harsh rule of the anti-Zionist Turks.

 Just as every forest was precious, so too was each tree.
 The story of one particular tree symbolized the plight of Zionism in its earliest days and proved that adversity might be an obstacle but not a deterrence.
 No impediments would prevent the development of the land of Israel.